-- Department completes draft of self-study by January 15. - A final draft of the self-study is due no later than January 30. - OIE distributes files in a Box folder of completed self-study draft to associate college deans, Dean, Dean of Graduate School (if applicable), and Associate Provost, and OIE.
-The department chair should also share files with faculty. - OIE provides Box folder of self-study to APRT (and external reviewer, if applicable).
+- A final draft of the self-study is due no later than January 30. - OAA distributes files in a Box folder of completed self-study draft to associate college deans, Dean, Dean of Graduate School (if applicable), and Associate Provost, and OIE.
+The department chair should also share files with faculty. - OAA provides Box folder of self-study to APRT and external reviewer.